typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Removing an existing Font Family

 * Chris is viewing the dashboard
+* Chris clicks on the "Menu" dropdown
+* Chris is shown a set of menu options for the Font Family
-* Chris clicks on the "Remove" button
+* Chris clicks on the "Delete Family" button
 * Chris is reminded that this will remove any Fonts he has added to the Font Family, as well as forgetting any testing completed for those Fonts
 	* If Chris answers "Yes",
 		* It will remove the Font Family and any Fonts that have been added to it